 Does taking morphine in pregnancy increase the chance of other pregnancy-related problems?

-It is not known if morphine increases the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+It is not known if morphine can increase the chance of pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).

-Studies involving people who often use some opioids during their pregnancy have found an increased chance for adverse outcomes including poor growth of the baby, stillbirth, preterm delivery, and the need for C-section.
-This is more commonly reported in those who are taking a drug like heroin or who are using prescribed pain medications in greater amounts or for longer than recommended by their healthcare provider.
-Use of an opioid close to the time of delivery can result in withdrawal symptoms in the baby (see the section of this fact sheet on Neonatal Abstinence Syndrome).
+Studies involving women who often use some opioids during their pregnancy have found an increased chance for adverse outcomes including poor growth of the baby, stillbirth, preterm delivery, and the need for C-section.
+This is more commonly reported in those who are taking a drug like heroin or who are using prescribed opioids in greater amounts or for longer than recommended by their healthcare provider.
+Use of an opioid close to the time of delivery can result in withdrawal symptoms in the baby (see the section of this fact sheet on neonatal opioid withdrawal syndrome).

-Babies exposed to morphine during pregnancy can have NAS after birth.
-It is not known how much morphine must be used before such a withdrawal syndrome is likely.
-Because information is limited, we do not know if the chance of NAS is higher or lower with morphine than with other, better studied opioids.
+It is not known how much morphine must be used before NOWS is likely, or if the chance of NOWS is higher or lower with morphine than with other, better studied opioids.

 Does taking morphine in pregnancy affect future behavior or learning for the child?

-It is not known if morphine increases the chance for behavior or learning issues for the child.
+It is not known if morphine can increase the chance of behavior or learning issues for the child.
 Some studies on opioids as a general group have found more problems with learning and behavior in children exposed to opioids for a long period of time during pregnancy.
 It is hard to tell if this is due to the medication exposure or other factors that may increase the chances of these problems.

 What if I have an opioid use disorder?

-If a male takes morphine, could it affect fertility or increase the chance of birth defects?
+If a man takes morphine, could it affect his fertility or increase the chance of birth defects?

-Use or misuse of opioids in general has been shown to lower fertility (ability to get partner pregnant) in males.
-Studies have not been done to see if a male’s use of morphine could increase the chance of birth defects above the background risk.
-In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+Use or misuse of opioids in general has been shown to lower men’s fertility (ability to get partner pregnant).
+Studies have not been done to see if a man’s use of morphine could increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.